 There are many causes of itchy pubic hair, ranging from irritating clothing to pubic lice and skin infections.
-Most causes of itchy pubic hair have simple solutions.
+Treatment can depend on the cause.

 Experiencing itchy pubic hair can be troubling at first, especially if the itch lasts beyond a few minutes.